emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #7.
 Print out the last digit of a number
 #8.
 Print out every minute of the day
 #9.
 Print the 9 times table
+#10.
+Add two integers and return the result